-- Correct file naming convention, as per your scanning process documentation. - Correct file format. - Quality of image is the same as the original and not manipulated or changed. - Correct image size. - Correct resolution; DPI for scanners, PPI for cameras. - Proper viewing orientation (landscape or portrait). - Image is not skewed or cut off. - Image has appropriate contrast and is neither too light nor too dark. - Nothing distorts the text including curvature of the page. - Nothing obscures the image including extraneous materials such as sticky notes, fasteners, etc.

-• No additional information was added to the image that is not part of the official record.

-• Appropriate metadata is associated with the image.
+- o -Correct file naming convention, as per your scanning process documentation. - -Correct file format. - Quality of image is the same as the original and not manipulated or changed. - -Correct image size. - o -Correct resolution; DPI for scanners, PPI for cameras. - -Proper viewing orientation (landscape or portrait). - -Pages are in the appropriate order. - Image is not skewed or cut off. - o -Image has appropriate contrast and is neither too light nor too dark. - Nothing distorts the text including curvature of the page. - -Nothing obscures the image including extraneous materials such as sticky notes, fasteners, etc. - -No additional information was added to the image that is not part of the official record. - -Appropriate metadata is associated with the image.

-Upon inspection, any image deemed of unacceptable quality must be re-digitized and the new image re-inspected until an adequate image is achieved.
+Upon inspection, any image deemed of unacceptable quality must be re-digitized and the new image reinspected until an adequate image is achieved.
+PHMC reserves the right to examine and report on the condition of a municipalities' permanent electronic records.